N3R4i/mouse2joystick_shadPS4_JumpMod/README.md

  * **Extra Settings** - apart from the self explanatory hide cursor option, these are not tested with shadPS4 and probably won't work.

 ## Known issues
- * After using the script for a while, then toggling if off, mouse buttons stop working (mouse can still move).
+* ~~After using the script for a while, then toggling if off, mouse buttons stop working (mouse can still move).
 User can only click on the game window.
-Workaround: press **ctrl+alt+del** then **esc** to fix this state.
+Workaround: press **ctrl+alt+del** then **esc** to fix this state.~~
- * Slight compatibility issue with the shadPS4 forks that have m/kb input: pressing an unbound key drops your mouse2joystick input.
+* ~~Slight compatibility issue with the shadPS4 forks that have m/kb input: pressing an unbound key drops your mouse2joystick input.~~
+* Fixed all issues with the latest update

 # Setup Guide
 * This is meant to be used with my [Jump on L3 mod](https://www.nexusmods.com/bloodborne/mods/156?tab=files).
 If you're not using the, mod head here: [mouse2joystick_shadPS4](https://github.com/N3R4i/mouse2joystick_shadPS4)